Italian language in Venezuela

-The Italian language in Venezuela has been present since colonial times in the areas around Caracas, Maracay, Valencia, Maracaibo and the Andes mountains.
+The Italian language in Venezuela has been present since colonial times in the areas around Caracas, Maracay, Valencia, Maracaibo and the Andes Mountains.
 The language is found in many idiomatic sentences and words of Venezuelan Spanish.
-There are around 200,000 Italian-speakers in the country, turning it in the second most spoken language in Venezuela, after Spanish.
+There are around 200,000 Italian-speakers in the country, making it the second most spoken language in Venezuela, after Spanish.

 History

 The name of Venezuela itself comes from the Italian Amerigo Vespucci, who called the area "Little Venice" in a typical Italian expression.
 Some Italians participated in the first European colonies in Venezuela, mainly on the island of Margarita and in Cumaná, the first European city in the Americas, but their influence on the local language was very limited.

-During the Venezuelan Wars of Independence some Italians helped Simón Bolivar against the Spanish Empire and they brought some Italian military words to Venezuelan Spanish.
+During the Venezuelan Wars of Independence, some Italians helped Simón Bolivar against the Spanish Empire and they brought some Italian military words to Venezuelan Spanish.
 The military officer Agostino Codazzi created the first "Atlante" of Venezuela and - as a consequence - many geographical words in Venezuela are loanwords from Italian.

-In the second half of the 20th century, more than 300,000 Italians moved to Venezuela and left their linguistic imprint on the local vocabulary: "Ciao" is now a usual friendly salute in Caracas, for example.
+In the second half of the 20th century, more than 300,000 Italians moved to Venezuela — many in particular emigrating following World War II — leaving their linguistic imprint on the local vocabulary: "Ciao" is now a usual friendly salute in Caracas, for example.
 There are even expressions among local young people that mix Italian and Spanish words: "Muérete que chao" is an example.

-Indeed after WWII came a huge emigration to Venezuela from Italy and the Italian language started to get importance in the country.
 The modisms of the upper class in Caracas (called "Sifrinos") are full of Italian words and expressions.

 Today, there are more than 5 million Venezuelans with some Italian roots: some young Italo-Venezuelans in Caracas use slang mixing Italian dialect and Spanish among themselves.
 Italians also influenced Venezuelan accent, given its slight sing-songy intonation, like Rioplatense Spanish.

 Nearly all the Italians speaking the Italian language in Venezuela live in the half of the country north of the Orinoco-Apure rivers, while only a few thousands live in the Ciudad Bolivar-Ciudad Guayana and San Felipe areas of the Apure-Amazonas-Bolivar states.